jnuho/jnuho.github.io/doc_rm_aws.md

 AWS Infra
 - Subnets are configured as Public and Private in a VPC
-- Before creating ElastiCache Cluster, we define Security Group with inbound port 6379 open
+- Before creating ElastiCache cluster, we define Security Group with inbound port 6379 open
 - Choose VPC and Subnets when creating ElastiCache Cluster
 	- VPC: choose the same VPC that EC2 uses
 	- [Subnet Group](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/SubnetGroups.html): choose private subnet